carp-lang/Carp/docs/Install.md

 ## Setting the CARP_DIR

-The `carp` executable must know where to find its core libraries and other files.
+To be able to run `carp` from anywhere on you system, the executable must know where to find its core libraries and other files.
 Set the environment variable CARP_DIR so that it points to the root of the Carp repo.

 For example, add this to your `.bashrc` or similar: